microsoft/Microsoft365DSC/docs/docs/blog/april-2023-major-release.md

   </ul></li>
   </ul>

+## TeamsGroupPolicyAssignment: New Key Parameters ([3054](https://github.com/microsoft/Microsoft365DSC/issues/3054))

+TeamsGroupPolicyAssignment used to have the Priority as key parameter.
+This could cause issues due to duplicate keys.
+With this release the previous key is now replaced by the following three parameters: GroupId, GroupDisplayName and PolicyType.
+This will ensure that the resource is unique and will not cause any issues.
+If the GroupId is not known or no group with the given id exists, the display name will be used instead.

 ## AADGroup - Added SecurityEnabled and MailEnabled as Mandatory Parameters ([#3077](https://github.com/microsoft/Microsoft365DSC/pull/3077))

 We've updated the AADGroup resource to enforce the MailEnabled and SecurityEnabled parameters as mandatory.
 Omitting these parameters was throwing an error since they were required by the Microsoft Graph API associated with it.
 To update existing configurations, simply make sure that every instances of the AADGroup resource includes both the MailEnabled and SecurityEnabled parameters.